junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

   - After a week a blister forms, which soon bursts open forming a sore.
 This often happens when standing in water, or bathing.
 The end of a white thread-like Guinea worm can be seen poking out of the sore.

   - If the sore gets dirty and infected, the pain and swelling spread, and walking becomes impossible.
-Sometimes tetanus occurs (see p.
-182).
+Sometimes tetanus occurs (see [page 182](#page-182)).

 **Treatment**